 Contract revenue is derived from the original contract price as modified by agreed-upon change orders and estimates of variable consideration related to incentive fees and change orders or claims for which price has not yet been agreed by the customer.
 The Company estimates variable consideration based on its assessment of the most likely amount to which it expects to be entitled.
 Variable consideration is included in the estimated recognition of revenue to the extent it is probable that a significant reversal of cumulative recognized revenue will not occur.
-Based on its reading of the contract and its performance, the Company believes collection of these claims is probable, although the full amount of the recorded claims may not be collected.
+A determination that the collection of a claim is probable is based upon compliance with the terms of the contract and the extent to which the Company performed in accordance therewith but does not guarantee collection in full.